nextstrain/nextstrain-walkthrough/README.md

 Use `augur filter` to eliminate low-quality or undesired data based on genome sequence or metadata attributes.
 In the following command, we filter by sequence length.
-We also force the inclusion of reference records that we will need for rooting the tree later.
+We also force the inclusion of the reference genome that we will need for rooting the tree later.

 ``` bash
 augur filter \